ngardiner/qnap_tricks/README.md

 Every internal disk (whether it be a data or SSD cache disk) in the chassis participates in two RAID 1 arrays (md9 and md13).

-md1 is the first configured RAID array containing the storage for the data volumes.
+   * md1 is the first configured RAID array containing the storage for the data volumes.
+   * md2 was created when adding an SSD cache to the NAS

-md9 is mounted at ```/mnt/HDA_ROOT``` and contains the configuration and root filesystem for the NAS. ```/etc/config```, which contains a lot of the NAS configuration files, symlinks to a directory under here.
+   * md9 is mounted at ```/mnt/HDA_ROOT``` and contains the configuration and root filesystem for the NAS. ```/etc/config```, which contains a lot of the NAS configuration files, symlinks to a directory under here.

-md13 is mounted at ```/mnt/ext``` and is used for the web interface and a lot of external packages such as mariadb, python, samba and so on.
+   * md13 is mounted at ```/mnt/ext``` and is used for the web interface and a lot of external packages such as mariadb, python, samba and so on.
 This appears to be where apps are installed when you install these from the app center.

-md256 is a swap device, as is md322. md322 is apparently only added in some cases, where it is needed.
+   * md256 is a swap device, as is md321 and md322.
+   * md321 is a swap device on the SSD cache drive, and is apparently only added in some cases, where it is needed
+   * md322 is a swap device.
 These arrays are raid1 spanned across all data disks, but not SSD cache disks.

 ## Various tools